Customer perception can have a big influence on the success or failure of a business.

 Pages per Session, Bounce Rate, and New vs Returning Customers are all metrics you should be tracking to improve UI/UX.

-If you’re not 100% sure about what you should be including in your landing pages, check out out our complete landing page checklist, which has all the info you need.
+If you’re not 100% sure what to include in landing pages, check out out our complete landing page checklist.
+As it has all the info you need.

 Providing an easier experience for customers will, in turn, enhance their perception of you.